krzemienski/awesome-video/RESEARCHER.md

 ### 1. Agent System Architecture

-The research process is handled by a multi-agent system with three specialized agents:
+The research process is handled by a multi-agent system with two specialized agents:

 - **PlannerAgent**: Creates a structured research plan by analyzing the category structure and identifying priority categories.
-- **SearchAgent**: Searches for specific resources across the web, ensuring they're high-quality and relevant.
+- **SearchAgent**: Searches for specific projects across the web, ensuring they're high-quality, relevant, and match the schema requirements.
-- **WriterAgent**: Generates creative project ideas based on existing and newly discovered resources.

 ### 2. ResearchManager

 The `ResearchManager` class coordinates the entire research process:
 - Planning the search approach
 - Executing parallel searches
-- Filtering and validating resources
+- Filtering and validating projects
-- Generating project ideas
+- Checking for duplicates against existing projects
 - Saving results

 ### 3. Category Analysis